An interview with Jung-myung Lee

 What inspired the friendship between the Japanese guard and the Korean prisoner?

-It was 1989; I was on a trip on Kyoto, the second biggest city in Japan.
+It was 1989; I was on a trip to Kyoto, the second biggest city in Japan.
 I met a Japanese friend and he became my guide.
 We were going to his college and to look around the campus, and I found a marked stone.
 I read what was printed on it and I realized it was the memorial stone of the Korean poet.
 I realized that he had spent his last student period at that college.
 We went to the campus library and found two poetry collections, one each in Korean and Japanese.
 We read the collection in each language.
-After that we went out of the library and my Japanese friend said that he should have known about him.
+After that, we went out of the library and my Japanese friend said that he should have known about him.
 After I graduated university I worked as a journalist.
 I have long collected reports and information about the young poet, and I decided to write after 20 years.
 The inspiration came 25 years ago.

 History seems very important to you, why is this?